gesellkammer/csoundengine/docs/Introduction.rst

 :class:`Renderer` is created in which all instruments and data defined in the Session are also available.

-Taking the first example, the same can be rendered offline by modifying this:
+Taking the first example, the same can be rendered offline by placing this:

 .. code-block:: python